-We plan to work hand in hand with other enterprises, organizations and people related to cargo transportation.
-We privilege those that have less impact on the environment (trains, maritime transport, combined when necessary with road transportation), regroup deliveries and share cargos.
+Part of the plan is to work hand in hand with other enterprises, organizations and people related to cargo transportation.
+We privilege those that have less impact on the environment (trains, maritime transport, combined when necessary with road transportation), re-group deliveries and share cargos.
 Also, those which inform us of the daily itineraries of the different means of transport, aiming at reducing the amount of vehicles in circulation, kilometres per vehicle and kilometres per ton, by increasing the cargo factors and therefore reducing "empty" or "half-empty" circulating vehicles.

-We have relocated our stocks centres near to the consumer to reduce unnecessary carbon footprint.
+We have relocated our stocks centres near consumers in order to reduce unnecessary carbon footprint.
 We are working on improving our logistic model as sales grows.